MicrosoftDocs/azure-reference-other/studio-module-reference/two-class-boosted-decision-tree.md

 -   [Machine learning algorithm cheat sheet for Microsoft Azure Machine Learning Studio](https://docs.microsoft.com/azure/machine-learning/studio/algorithm-cheat-sheet)

 -   [How to choose Azure Machine Learning algorithms for clustering, classification, or regression](https://docs.microsoft.com/azure/,machine-learning/machine-learning-algorithm-choice/)

+## How to Configure a Boosted Tree Model

 This module creates a classification model, which is a supervised learning method.
 Therefore, your training data must be a *tagged dataset* that includes a label column with a value for all rows.

-After preparing the training data, you can train the model by connecting the boosted decision tree model to the [Train Model](train-model.md) or [Tune Model Hyperparameters](tune-model-hyperparameters.md) modules.
-Both of these training modules create a trained model that can be used for prediction.
+You can train this type of using either the [Train Model](train-model.md) or [Tune Model Hyperparameters](tune-model-hyperparameters.md) modules.

-## How to Configure a Boosted Tree Model

 1. In Azure Machine Learning Studio, add the **Boosted Decision Tree** module to your experiment.

 2. Specify how you want the model to be trained, by setting the **Create trainer mode** option.